Secondary Dual Educator Program - Program Courses

 SPED 525 Student Teaching (SPED - half-time) (6 credits)

 This part-time student teaching experience serves to apply course instruction in special education methods within a practical teaching and learning environment.
-The field experience enables students to develop a work sample, which is required for licensure in the state of Oregon.
+The field experience enables students to develop their teacher performance assessment, which is required for licensure in the state of Oregon.
 Additional seminar topics help students gain a broader perspective of the responsibilities and roles of the special educator.

 ITP 580 Student Teaching (Inclusive setting) (6 credits)

 SDEP teacher candidates will focus primarily on the content area placement during this term.
-As part of their student teaching, teacher candidates will co-teach with their cooperating teacher 20 hours each week and complete a work sample (unit of 2 to 3 weeks in length).
+As part of their student teaching, teacher candidates will co-teach with their cooperating teacher 20 hours each week and develop a teacher performance assessment series of three lessions.
 In addition, teacher candidates will spend one period a week in special education in order to maintain their developing skills as a special educator.
 The expectation is that the teacher candidate will experience the full range of responsibilities of a teacher during student teaching.

 ITP 581 Student Teaching (12 credits) (Full-time experience in Inclusive setting)

 At the beginning of spring term, teacher candidates may change their placement to add a second authorization level during their full-time student teaching experience.
 This will most likely be in a different school site.
-As part of their student teaching, teacher candidates will co-teach with their cooperating teacher 40 hours each week and complete a work sample (unit of 3 to 5 weeks in length).
+As part of their student teaching, teacher candidates will co-teach with their cooperating teacher 40 hours each week and develop a teacher performance assessment series of three lessions.
 In addition, teacher candidates will spend one period a week in special education in order to maintain their developing skills as a special educator.
 The expectation is that the teacher candidate will experience the full range of responsibilities of a teacher during student teaching.

 ED 583 Study Skills & Learning Strategies (2 credits)